orb-community/pktvisor-website/docs/install.md

 ## Docker

 Get started quickly with pktvisor via the [public docker image](https://hub.docker.com/r/ns1labs/pktvisor).
-The image contains the collector agent (`pktvisord`), the command-line UI (`pktvisor-cli`), the pcap file analyzer (`pktvisor-pcap`), and the dnstap file analyzer (`pktvisor-dnstap`).
+The image contains the collector agent (`pktvisord`), the command-line UI (`pktvisor-cli`), and the pcap and dnstap file analyzer (`pktvisor-reader`).
 You will specify which tool to operate when running the container.

 - *Pull the container*

         docker pull ns1labs/pktvisor

+Or use `ns1labs/pktvisor:develop` to get the latest development version.

 - *Start the collector agent*